patkarlab/Transcriptome-/README.md

 2. Go to the `Process Management` on the machine.
 Select your run.
 Click on Requeue.
 Select the Samplesheet you just uploaded.
 Start `Requeue`.

 ## DRAGEN RNA Pipeline - On the server

+This uses Dragen's command line option to detect fusions. `main.nf` has the nextflow process written for the dragen command for calling fusions, which is in `fastq_in_fusion_out.sh`. `get_bam` is the wrapper script for exectuting this process.
+To execute this, type `./get_bam {fastq_location}`.
+The output files will be created inside a new folder which will be inside the fastq location folder.